jsnkle/Celtic-Lunar-Seasonal-Calendar/proposed-improvement-25-26.md

 # Draíocht Calendar (2025-2026)
+This astronomically accurate calendar follows the actual phases of the moon and the solar year defined by the spring equinox.
+Each month begins precisely on a new moon, honoring nature's rhythms rather than human convenience.
+The Draíocht Calendar (pronounced DREE-oct Calendar) represents a reconstruction of how ancient Druids likely approached timekeeping through direct observation of celestial movements.

+## About the Draíocht Calendar
+The name "Draíocht" comes from the Irish term for the magical arts and secret knowledge of the Druids.
+As skilled astronomers and spiritual leaders, the Druids would have developed sophisticated methods for tracking time based on careful observation of celestial events and their relationship to seasonal changes on Earth.

+Unlike later Celtic calendars that show significant Roman adaptation, the Draíocht Calendar emphasizes observational astronomy and natural phenomena over imposed mathematical systems.
+It features variable month lengths based on actual lunar cycles and recognizes the natural occurrence of 13-month years approximately every 2-3 years when 13 complete lunar cycles fit between consecutive spring equinoxes.

 ## Calendar Structure
 This calendar follows a lunar-seasonal approach where:
 - Each month begins precisely on the astronomical new moon
 - The month containing the vernal (spring) equinox is named "Idir-Ré"